-Hiding in an elite part of downtown Budapest near the Parliament building, Drop Shop is a boutique wine bar doubling as a wine store.
-Unlike most wine bars in the city that stack only local bottles, Drop Shop serves carefully curated international wines anywhere from Austria to Australia, from a traditionally-made Brunello di Montalcino to natural wines from the New World.
-There's also an ample selection of top-notch local Hungarian vinos that are somewhat pricier and more premium than what you will find elsewhere.
-Most options are available both by the glass and by the bottle.
+Hiding in an elite part of downtown Budapest, near the Parliament building, Drop Shop is a boutique wine bar doubling as a wine store.
+Unlike most wine bars in the city that stack local bottles, Drop Shop also carries a carefully curated inventory of international wines anywhere from Austria to Australia, from a traditionally made Brunello to natural wines from the New World.
+The cheese and charcuterie plates are decent, but it's the surprisingly tasty ham and cheese panini I usually order.

 I only wish Drop Shop's interior was a little cozier — softer lighting, some background music, and more comfortable chairs would extract more charm from the space and be more fitting for the premium wines.
 As often is the case with wine bars, most customers here are 35-plus professionals.